yibo-geomatique/dashboard/Processes/ComputeBuildingEvolution.md

-# Process : ComputeBuildingEvolution
+# Process : ComputeBuildingChange

 ## InputData 1 : BuildingDataSet_year1
 BuildingDataSet at the oldest time (see Process BuildingDataPreparation)
 ## InputData 2 : BuildingDataSet_year2
 BuildingDataSet at a more recent time (see Process BuildingDataPreparation)

-## OutputData 1 : BuildingEvolutionDataSet  (and its metadata)
+## OutputData 1 : BuildingChangeDataSet  (and its metadata)
-Dataset corresponding to evolutions of buildings data, structured after the BuildingEvolutionSchema depicted in this folder, with the correct file naming, that is prepared as a shapefile, and as a geopackage containing the dataset plus a dedicated stylesheet (BuildingEvolution_style.qml) and ready to display.
+Dataset corresponding to changes detected in buildings data and further refined, structured after the BuildingChangeSchema depicted in this folder, with the correct file naming, that is prepared as a shapefile, and as a geopackage containing the dataset plus a dedicated stylesheet (BuildingEvolution_style.qml) and ready to display.
 (Shapefile `.shp`: A widely used and recognized format in GIS.
 GeoPackage `.gpkg`: A more modern format offering better performance and greater flexibility)
 A description of this dataset within Subdense “Dataset” registry.

 ## OutputData 2 : MatchingLinksSet (and its metadata)